The Learning Centre:

 That means you’ll FIRST have to determine WHAT those needs are:

 - Cash flow: Does your cash flow tend to be extra tight in the summer months?
-If so, will the lender be able to offer you the option of taking July and August off from making mortgage payments to free up cash flow during the months you need it most?
+If so, will the lender be able to offer you the option of maximizing your cash flow during the months you need it most?
+Here are 5 tips to boost cash flow by up to $500 a month.

-- Peace of mind: Are you the type of person that likes to be prepared to cover all of your expenses in case of an emergency?
-(I.e. your district decides to take strike action during collective bargaining or your spouse has to take time off work—in which case, maybe you need to research mortgage options that enable you to skip a few payments to lessen the financial burden if and when an emergency situation comes up)
+- Peace of mind: Are you the type of person who likes to be prepared to cover all of your expenses in case of an emergency?
+Let’s say your district decides to take strike action during collective bargaining, or your spouse has to take time off work.
+You may need to research mortgage options that enable you to skip a few payments to lessen the financial burden, if and when an emergency situation comes up.
+Here’s how to prepare for sudden financial challenges.

 Next, create a list of questions to ask a potential lender, such as: